(Photo by Weinstein Company LLC/Courtesy Everett Collection)

-Seeking a fresh start, newly divorced Sarah (Elisabeth Shue) and her daughter Elissa (Jennifer Lawrence) find the house of their...
+In search of a fresh start, divorcee Sarah (Elisabeth Shue) and her daughter, Elissa (Max Thieriot), find their dream house...
 [More]

 Critics Consensus: Dark Phoenix ends an era of the X-Men franchise by taking a second stab at adapting a classic comics arc -- with deeply disappointing results.

 The X-Men face their most formidable and powerful foe when one of their own, Jean Grey, starts to spiral out...
 [More]